hoang24/ece411-practicum/product_design_specification.md

 #### Executive Summary / Concepts of Operations**

-SeLo is a wall-mounted security locker to store important documents, keys or other personal items.
+SeLo is a wall-mounted security locker used to store important documents, keys or other personal items.
 SeLo helps occupy less space than traditional lockboxes, provide sufficient security and ease of access for people of all generations.
 This security locker can be mounted on the wall, and its owner can setup and open the box using PIN/password/finger print.
 SeLo will sound an alarm if thieves try wrong passwords or steal the box.

 #### Brief Market Analysis
 - **Intended customers**: Suitable for people of all ages, those who need a secure place to store important items with more security and not occupy too much space in their house.